salmonshoe/Psychic-Game/psychicGame/pseudopsychic.md

     * Add one to losses if the User fails after 9 attempts

-5. The user presses a letter from the keyboard to play again
+5. The user presses a letter from the keyboard to play again **This is where I face my challenge.
+I cannot find a way to reset the Psychic game once there is a win or after 9 letter submissions from the User**

+    **Nine attempts and a loss doesn't get logged nor do the number of guesses rest!**